chriswill/serilog-sinks-azureblobstorage/README.md

 Install-Package Serilog.Settings.AppSettings
 ```

-Instead of configuring the logger in code, call `ReadFrom.AppSettings()`:
+Instead of configuring the logger in code, call 'ReadFrom.AppSettings()':

 ```csharp
 var log = new LoggerConfiguration()